 - Diving watches - If you are a diver, you'll need a special kind of watch that can withstand increased pressure from water.
 Marketed as "diving watches," these include options like the Citizen Promaster.

 - Casual watches - For everyday wear, you may want a casual watch like the Swatch Color the Sky.
 This could feature a digital or analog display, depending on your preference.
 Ideally, a casual watch will be very comfortable.

-- Chronograph watches - Chronograph watches, like the Square Angel Diamond from Invicta or the Bulova Diamond Chronograph do more than tell the time.
+- Chronograph watches - Chronograph watches, like the Fossil Chronograph or the Centorum Falcon Diamond Chronograph do more than tell the time.
 They also have stopwatch functions, and they sometimes tell you the date, phase of the moon, and other helpful information.

 - Designer watches - Running the gamut from casual to formal, designer watches like Rolex Lady-Datejust or the Tortue Watch from Cartier, give you a chance to admire your favorite brand every time you glance at the time.
 These tend to be pricey, so they are best if you have a substantial budget.

 - Diamond and gold watches - For the best in high-end timepieces, choose a gold or silver watch with diamond accents.
 These watches, like the Cartier Baignoire or the Bulova Precisionist Brightwater, often become family heirlooms.

 - Formal watches - If you need a watch for a special occasion, a formal watch like the Bulova Crystal style or a Swarovski crystal watch from Pulsar, may be the best option.
 Typically, these designs are similar to formal jewelry in style.

 - Pocket watches - For a classic look, nothing beats a pocket watch.
 A smaller style, like the Half-Dollar pocket watch, are perfect for women and allow you to check the time without the annoyance of a watch on your wrist.